 Psychological distress is prevalent among new mothers, and is debilitating for mother, baby, and the family.
 In 2017, PAHL developed the Mummy Buddy Program, which sees experienced mums receive communication and social support training before becoming a “Buddy” to a new mum.
 The aim is to help those new mums make a happy and healthy transition to parenthood.

 As part of a 2-year pilot trial funded by Healthway, nearly 70 new mums and Mummy Buddies took part in the program through 2018 and 2019.
 Initial results showed that the program had strong positive effects for all involved.
-The program will be offered in conjunction with Goodstart Early Learning in 2020.

 Teaching is a high-stress, high-churn job, and school principals are seeing too many burned-out staff leaving the profession.